Pearson-Higher-Ed/design/c/colors/v2.0.0-beta.6/index.md

     a11y_complements:
       - White
       - White Gray
+  Digital Marine Turquoise:
+    hex: 19a6a4
+    uses: Indicate current day in calendars.
+    a11y_complements:
+      - Charcoal
   White Gray:
     hex: f5f5f5
     uses: The standard background for within applications.
 Only secondary content should live directly on a White Gray background, preferring to use White.